rize-network/react-api/README.md

 This tool allows you to generate a client based on the [`axios`](https://www.npmjs.com/package/axios) client.
 The advantage of the Axios client is that it works in both NodeJS and Browser based environments.
-If you want to generate the Axios based client then you can specify `--client axios` in the openapi call:
+If you want to generate the Axios based client then you can specify `--client axios` in the react-api call:

-`openapi --input ./spec.json --output ./dist --client axios`
+`react-api --input ./spec.json --output ./dist --client axios`

 The only downside is that this client needs some additional dependencies to work (due to the missing Blob and FormData classes in NodeJS).